 Read more about the difference between scondment, temping, and payrolling.

-If you hire temporary staff, you will have to deal with the Dutch Workers Allocation by Intermediaries Act (Waadi).
+You will have to deal with the Dutch Workers Allocation by Intermediaries Act (Waadi).
 Under this act, you must check if the organisation that is hiring out personnel (the lender) is registered in the Business Register.
 You may be fined if this is not the case.

 Also, see what you can do to ensure that your employees continue to enjoy working for you.

-Check in advance what is involved in hiring foreign staff.
+> Read what is involved in hiring foreign staff.

-Read more about the rules for on-call workers.
+> Read more about the rules for on-call workers

 Your family may also help with your business.
 If your partner works in the business, you may get co-working partner tax relief (meewerkaftrek).
 You can then deduct an amount from your income tax return.
 Your children may also work in your business.

-Read more about partners or children working in your company.
+> Read more about partners or children working in your company.

 You can hire young people, minors, during school holidays or outside school hours.
 This is cheaper than hiring adult staff.
 Do take into account the rules for employing minors, such as the minimum age of young people.
 For example, children aged 13 and 14 are not allowed to do industrial work.
 That means they are not allowed to work in a factory.
-And they are not allowed to work with and/or near machines.
+And they are not allowed to work with and/or near machinery.

 Are you busy, but do you not want to hire staff?
-Or do you not have enough time for a new, big project?
+Or do you not have enough time for a big new project?
 Then consider collaborating with other entrepreneurs.
 You can

 Statistics: how many persons have a fixed or flexible contract